 Aaron just stared at him and slid the bottle across the table.
 Walters cracked.
 He gave the antidote formula to Spencer, who made sure it was safe to drink before they distributed it.
 Walters was arrested.

 Spencer and Jack drank their dose.
 It wasn’t long until they were human again.
 There was barely a full dose for Spencer and Jack.
 They both still had icing on their faces.
 Jack ran his tongue around his lips to lick the icing off.
 Spencer reached up to check his.
 His finger came down with red icing.
 Before he could lick it off, Aaron did.
 Aaron then kissed Spencer to get the rest of the flavor.

 “A tasty gingerbread man for sure.”
 Aaron said, as he licked his lips.

 Profilers for Christmas is an anonymous crime drama Advent Calendar featuring both art and stories.
-Author/Artist reveal is on the 25th.
 Additional information about the challenge can be found here.